Remembering

 The coroner found that the adoption of a zero tolerance approach by the college may have prevented him from asking for or getting help.

-annual Daniel Mervis prize on student drug use.
+St John’s now promotes harm reduction, makes an annual donation to SafeCourse and runs the Daniel Mervis prize on student drug use.

 Context

-Despite its impact on student health, learning and futures, student drug
+Despite its impact on student health, learning and futures, student drug use remains a neglected and stigmatised area.

-means zero action– no open and honest discussion about drugs, no engagement with students about risks and harms and a disciplinary response to students who need support.
+Many universities are still moving away from zero tolerance policies on drugs.
+In practice this very often means zero action – no open and honest discussion about drugs, no engagement with students about risks and harms and a disciplinary response to students who need support.
 This puts students at risk.

-In July 2024, Universities UK issued guidance that asked all universities to
+In July 2024, Universities UK issued guidance that asked all universities to adopt a clear harm reduction approach.

-It’s time that universities recognise the importance of this issue, do the right thing and
+It’s time that universities recognise the importance of this issue, do the right thing and work with students to reduce demand for and harms from drugs.

 Our Aims